 - 1/4 teaspoon ground cloves

-- 3 cups sweet potato peeled and cut into large dice
+- 3 cups sweet potato, peeled and cut into a large dice

 - 1 heaping cup dried yellow lentils

-- 3 ears corn cut into approximately 1to 2 inch rounds
+- 3 ears fresh corn, cut into approximately 1 to 2 inch rounds

 Preheat the oven to 250 degrees F.

 Coat a large oven safe pot, fitted with a lid (a Dutch oven is perfect) with the grapeseed oil.
 Warm the oil over medium-high heat.
 Then add the curry leaves and let them sizzle for about 30 seconds.
 Use a slotted spoon to remove the leaves, making sure to let all of the excess oil drain off the spoon and back into the pot.
 (The leaves can be discarded.)